-- The meningococcal C conjugate vaccine protects against infection from one of the most common types of meningococcal bacteria, type C
+The meningococcal C conjugate vaccine protects against infection from one of the most common types of meningococcal bacteria, type C. It is provided for free as part of BC's routine infant immunization program.

-- Meningococcal quadrivalent vaccines protect against infection from four types of meningococcal bacteria: types A, C, Y and W-135
+The meningococcal quadrivalent vaccines protect against infection from four types of meningococcal bacteria: types A, C, Y and W-135.
+These vaccines are either conjugate or polysaccharide vaccines.
+Conjugate vaccines are used in BC because they provide longer lasting protection against disease.

 The Men-B vaccine protects against infection by one of the most common types of meningococcal bacteria, type B. This vaccine is not part of the publicly funded routine schedule of immunizations in B.C.
-However it is provided free to those 2 months to 55 years of age who have been in close contact with a case of meningococcal B disease.
+However it is provided free to those 2 months of age and older who have been in close contact with a case of meningococcal B disease.

 The Men-B vaccine is recommended, but not provided free, for those who are at risk of meningococcal B infection due to certain medical conditions including: